 Part of being a military spouse is remaining flexible amidst constant changes thrown your way.
-From the steady PCS-ing to the unexpected deployments, trainings, and more, you’ve learned to adapt to new situations and circumstances quickly.
-That said, being unfazed, for the most part, by change makes you a tremendous asset to any company.
-What team doesn’t want someone who has a willingness to bend and adapt to changing circumstances and expectations at the drop of a hat?
+From the steady PCS-ing to unexpected deployments, trainings, and more, you’ve learned to adapt to new situations and circumstances quickly.
+Being unfazed by change (for the most part) makes you a tremendous asset to any company.
+What team doesn’t want someone willing to bend and adapt to changing circumstances and expectations at the drop of a hat?

 You’ve spent a lot of your time becoming comfortable with being uncomfortable.
 You’ve mastered the art of thriving in unfamiliar territory.
-Basically, you can take on any unknown, and do so with confidence.
-Not only does this mean you can handle stress well, but you’re also a critical thinking guru, both of which are super beneficial in a work environment.
+Basically, you can take on any unknown and do so with confidence.
+Not only does this mean you can handle stress well, but you’re also a critical thinker, both of which are super beneficial in a work environment.

 There’s no doubt you’re a continuous learner.
-Even though your world might seem like it’s always changing, with new challenges and to-dos around every corner, you take on each mission with an eagerness to learn.
-And not only that but you become a master of whatever it may be in the most efficient and effective way.
+Even though your world might seem like it’s always changing with new challenges and to-dos around every corner, you take on each mission eager to learn.
 This constant desire to learn proves you have a can-do attitude, which, to some employers, is a more significant reason to hire than the hard skills you’ve acquired!

-And our friends at Blue Star Families agree.
 Given that you’re on the move every 2-3 years, you’ve learned to think outside the box when it comes to how you’ll make a rented house a home, how to keep the kids entertained on a cross-country PCS road trip, and even how you’ll wear all the hats for months at a time while your spouse is away.
-No matter if you consider yourself creative or not, the above should be real proof that this soft skill lives in each and every single military spouse!
-And companies will appreciate this because you show you have the capability to think outside the box, offering innovative ideas and solutions to make the sometimes impossible, possible.

-- VirtForce: Join the free job board where you can explore virtual and location-flexible career options offered by military-friendly employers.
+VirtForce: Join the free job board to explore virtual and location-flexible career options offered by military-friendly employers.
 VirtForce also offers virtual masterclasses and 1:1 career coaching.

-And, last but not least, as we continue to work hard to change the landscape of remote work opportunities for military spouses like you, we invite you to join the Instant Teams workforce today!
-We’re constantly building out Remote Customer Support and Operational teams that put your unique skills and experience front and center.
+And last but not least, as we continue to work hard to change the landscape of remote work opportunities for military spouses like you, we invite you to create an Instant Teams account.
+We’re constantly building teams and filling roles that put your unique skills and experience front and center.